ArikReuter/ICL_for_Full_Bayesian_Inference/README.md

 ## Ablation into Diffusion objective using variance preserving paths

-To reproduce the ablation on the role of using a diffusion objective with variance preserving paths compared to the standard OT objective, simply run the configs from 'Experiments/Configs/Diffuion_Experiments/LM_Configs' and 'Experiments/Configs/Diffuion_Experiments/LFM_Configs' directories in the same way as the previous experiments.
+To reproduce the ablation on the role of using a diffusion objective with variance preserving paths compared to the standard OT objective, simply run the configs from `Experiments/Configs/Diffuion_Experiments/LM_Configs` and `Experiments/Configs/Diffuion_Experiments/LFM_Configs` directories in the same way as the previous experiments.

+## Ablation into SGLD

+To obtain results for SGLD, just choose a standard configuration file from the `Experiments/Configs/LM_Configs` or `Experiments/Configs/LFM_Configs`.
+Then run the file `Experiments/RunExperiments_SGLD.py` for the LMs and run the file `Experiments/RunExperiments_LFM_SGLD.py` for the LFMs.

+We use SGLD from [1] with preconditioning introduces in [2].

+# References

+[1] Welling, Max, and Yee W. Teh.
+"Bayesian learning via stochastic gradient Langevin dynamics."
+Proceedings of the 28th international conference on machine learning (ICML-11).
+2011.

+[2] Li, Chunyuan, et al. "Preconditioned stochastic gradient Langevin dynamics for deep neural networks."
+Proceedings of the AAAI conference on artificial intelligence.
+Vol. 30.
+No. 1.
+2016.